sgangaprasath/sgangaprasath.github.io/mr_eqn.md

-## Dealing with Basset-history integral
+## Dealing with the Basset-history integral

-Maxey-Riley equations describe the dynamics of inertial particles in a flow field.
-These equations are integro-differential equations in particle velocity, and a particle's velocity at a time instant depends on the entire trajectory of the particle uptil that time instant.
-This non-local term called the Basset history integral has been a technical difficulty in understanding the particle dynamics.
+The Maxey-Riley equations describe the dynamics of inertial particles in a flow field.
+These are integro-differential equations in particle velocity, and a particle's velocity at a given time instant depends on the entire trajectory of the particle starting from the initial time instant.
+This non-local term called the Basset history integral has presented a technical difficulty in understanding the particle dynamics.
 We show that we can map the history integral as Neumann condition to 1-D heat equation, thus making the problem local in time.
-Using this map we find exact solution to several flow scenarios and also develop a spectrally accurate numerical scheme for arbitrary non-linear flow fields.
+Using this map we find analytical solution to several flow scenarios and also develop a spectrally accurate numerical scheme for arbitrary non-linear flow fields.

 ![mr_eqn.png]({{site.baseurl}}/mr_eqn.png)